Is therapy always the way to improve one’s well-being?

 What if I need medication?

-I do not prescribe medications.
-However, I will discuss with you your interest in medication and then refer you to a competent psychiatrist who can prescribe if needed.
+We will discuss your interest in medication and then I will refer you to a competent psychiatrist who can prescribe if needed.

 How do I contact you

 I prefer to be contacted by text at 646-455-3377.
 Then, we can arrange a time to speak.
 You can also email me at firstname.lastname@example.org.
 If you are experiencing an emergency, you should call 911 or go to the nearest emergency room.